-At FAN's founding, these Franciscan Values were written out to establish guiding principles for our work.
+At FAN’s founding in 2007, these Franciscan Values were written out to establish guiding principles for our work.

 FRANCISCAN VALUES GUIDING FAN

 Senior Director of Ethics, Catholic Health Association

 “Most High, all-powerful, good Lord . . . praised be You, my Lord, with all your creatures.”
 Canticle of the Creatures

 1) Franciscans are dedicated to the care of creation, seeing all creatures as brothers and sisters.